 It is clear that this decision will lead to the return of local habitants to their native villages, in spite of the still significant risks of eruption.
 If, unfortunately, the level of risk increases, few of the villagers will again trust the requirements of volcanologists to leave their homes again.
 Moreover, such behavior of local habitants will be encouraged by priests, as in 1969.
 Local, unfortunately, will not follow the basic safety recommendations.

-I think that the Galugan and Kuningan feasts (the main holidays of Bali in honor of the Creator of the Universe and the victory of good over evil), when the number of arrivals in the beginning of November significantly increased, were an important factor for reducing the level of risk.
+I think that the Galugan and Kuningan feasts (the main holidays of Bali in honor of the Creator of the Universe and the victory of good over evil), when the number of arrivals in the beginning of November significantly decreased, were an important factor for reducing the level of risk.
 At the same time, the Balinese believe that religion and prayers have probably "calmed down" the volcano!
 This is sad and frivolous, but economic pressure, political imperatives and the omnipotence of religion dictated exactly such security solutions for today!

 It is to be hoped that Gunung Agung volcano will remain safe, prudent and wise for a long time.